ULHPC/ulhpc-docs/docs/g5k/getting-started-g5k.md

 #### Cluster properties

 The `-p` option can also be used to specify hardware specs we want to get for our reservation.
-For example; `-p "core_count > 8"` will let us reserve computing resources with more than 8 cores.
+For example, `-p "core_count > 8"` will let us reserve computing resources with more than 8 cores.

-The string passed with the `-p` option follow SQL syntax, so we can write selections like this:
+The string passed with the `-p` option follows SQL syntax, so we can write selections like this:
 ```bash
 user@fluxembourg:~$ oarsub -r now -p "cputype LIKE 'Intel Xeon%'"
 ```
 <!-- TODO: check if relevant -->
-This `oarsub` command will reserve one node having an intel Xeon CPU.
+This `oarsub` command will reserve one node having an Intel Xeon CPU.

 For more properties, consult the [OAR properties page](https://www.grid5000.fr/w/OAR_Properties) of the wiki.
-The [OAR Syntax Simplication](https://www.grid5000.fr/w/OAR_Syntax_simplification) page also describe how to ease the use of the `-p` parameter by avoiding to write SQL syntax.
+The [OAR Syntax Simplification](https://www.grid5000.fr/w/OAR_Syntax_simplification) page also describes how to ease the use of the `-p` parameter by avoiding having to write SQL syntax.

 #### Exotic type

 By default, OAR will exclude some resources from the pool of resources that can be allocated to users.
-Theses resources are called **exotic**.
+These resources are called **exotic**.
 A resource can be declared exotic for several reasons:

 * It is rare on the platform (only a few machines with the same particular characteristics are available in Grid'5000)
-* Its usage is complex: a relevant usage of theses resources requires specific knowledge
+* Its usage is complex: a relevant usage of these resources requires specific knowledge
-* It has characteristics too different from regular Grid'5000 ressources to be allocated as a "standard" resource
+* It has characteristics too different from regular Grid'5000 resources to be allocated as a "standard" resource

-For all the reasons mentionned above, some resources won't be allocated unless users specify the `-t exotic` parameter in their oarsub command.
+For all the reasons mentioned above, some resources won't be allocated unless users specify the `-t exotic` parameter in their oarsub command.

 The list of exotic resources available on Grid'5000 can be found here: [https://www.grid5000.fr/w/Exotic](https://www.grid5000.fr/w/Exotic).

 <!-- TODO: should we put this example?
 Maybe by reserving only a few cpu to avoid clashes?
 Should vianden be reserved for the tutorial? -->

-Here is an oarsub command that will reserve the vianden node on Luxembourg:
+Here is an oarsub command that will reserve the vianden node in Luxembourg:

 ```bash
 user@fluxembourg:~$ oarsub -r now -p vianden -t exotic